pergus/netbox-zabbix/README.md

 ### Bugs

-Import doesn't include proxy/proxy group.
+[FIXED] Import doesn't include proxy/proxy group.

 Not having a name for ZabbixConfig's makes it problematic to script.